Sale!

 Description

-Small military ancestor figures were created mainly in in Southern China, often like this one, by provincial carvers with a realistic and naive style.
-His simple, dark field knee-length military jacket and standard Manchu military-style cap with rounded crown and a rear flap are characteristic of lower-level soldier or bodyguards rather than the court dress of high officials.
+Small military ancestor figures were created mainly in in Southern China, like this one, by provincial carvers with both a realistic and naive style.
+His simple, dark field knee-length military jacket, standard Manchu military-style cap with rounded crown and a rear flap are characteristic of lower-level soldier or bodyguards rather than the court dress of high officials.
 His belt secures the apparel for movement and holds ammunition pouches or tools.
 His calf-high military boots with thick soles are a regulated shape for rugged terrain and marching.

 The curved bung on the back cavity is molded to the shape of his leaning body with its consecrated contents inside.
 Carved from a single piece of dense wood, it is in good condition with the musket end reattached and its lacquer covered from exposure to incense and candle smoke.
 It has lost much of its original paint except for the skin color on its face and red traces on the front.
-Modest home altar wooden images of soldiers were not a prized as more elaborate images and many were destroyed or lost in China’s modernization.
-They are therefore relatively rare and sometimes sought by collectors.
+Modest home altar wooden images of soldiers were not prized as more elaborate images and many were destroyed or lost in China’s modernization.
+They are, therefore, relatively rare and sought by collectors.

 Additional information